xvrrr/AI-Creator/readme.md

 ## Command Line Usage
 ```
 Users only need to configure the corresponding YAML file in the AI-Creator/environment/config directory (a template is provided).
+Note: You need to enter your own key and URL in the config.yml file..
 Then, run the following command and enter their requirements:

 cd AI-Creator